AndreeaCsecs/fullstackopen-exercises/README.md

 The exercises are organized into directories based on the course parts and individual exercises.
 Here's a breakdown of the directory structure:

 - `part0`: Exercises for Part 0
+  HTML basics
+  CSS basics
+  HTML forms
+  Sequence diagrams
+  Single page app diagrams
+- `part1`: Exercises for Part 1
+  - `courseinfo`: Solutions for the course information exercise
+  - `unicafe`: Solutions for the unicafe exercise
+  - `anecdotes`: Solutions for the anecdotes exercise
+- `part2`: Exercises for Part 2
+  - `courseinfo`: Solutions for the course information exercises
+  - `phonebook`: Solutions for the phonebook exercises
+  - `countries`: Solutions for the country information exercises

 ## Getting Started

 To get started, clone this repository to your local machine: